dataspecer/ds-wdoi/docs/progress.md

   - I followed subject and object constraints on the properties.
   - It was pretty slow.

+- Issues:
+  - slow
+    - working with entire wikidata
+    - multiple queries for simple use cases
+  - rigid
+    - difficult to add new features and leave the SPARQL model
+  - hard to change and maintain
+  - simple model
+    - everything can be a class
+    - fake attributes
+    - no notion of classes or constraints

 To the next iteration I should prepare the backend and connect it again to the Dataspecer.

 ## 2. iteration - creating the backend